 Fox has been the polar opposite of Choi on nearly every issue, and has repeatedly asked for discussions at the local level on state initiatives.
 She was also one of the leading voices behind the city of Irvine recognizing national pride month, and has been one of the loudest liberal voices on the council.

-Fox is also ahead of Choi in fundraising, bringing in over $1.2 million this year according to campaign finance disclosures, most of which came from the California Democratic Party’s $740,000 in donations to her.
+Fox is also ahead of Choi in fundraising, bringing in over $2.1 million through mid-October year according to campaign finance disclosures, most of which came from the California Democratic Party’s $1.2 million in donations to her.
 The 68th District has been in Republican control for the past decade.

 State Assembly, 69th District